tblanford/airsas/README.md

 # AirSAS (In-air Synthetic Aperture Sonar)

-This code accompanies "In-air synthetic aperture sonar observations of target scattering in environments of varying complexity" by Blanford et al., published in XXX.
+This code accompanies "An in-air synthetic aperture sonar dataset of target scattering in environments of varying complexity" by Blanford et al., published in XXX.
 The paper is available here\: Insert link when available.

 ## Background
 ---